 Migration formalities usually take 20 min to 60 min: visa/passport control and baggage claim.
 Come out of the terminal and meet the staff holding a sign “ANUR TOUR” or with your name on it.

-Transfer to the hotel to drop off the bags(standard check-in is at 14:00).
-As Tashkent airport not far from the city center, the transfer will not take a long time (20 – 40 minutes depend from the hotel).
+Transfer to the hotel.
+As Tashkent airport not far from the city center, the transfer will not take a long time (20 – 40 minutes depending on the hotel location)